AsierEHU/etl-node-fw/readme.md

 Source data lineage types:
 - Row ["v4UUID"]: When the source entity is from a single row
-- Set ["set-(setRegisterType)-..."]: When the source entity is from one or more sets
+- Set ["set-(entityType1)-..."]: When the source entity is from one or more sets
 ### Adapters
 Run the Definition about how to ETL entities.
 Each adapter produce only one Entity type.
-Forces to implement some validations to ensure data quality, error prevention and decisions about how to manage bad data.
+Can force to implement some validations to ensure data quality, error prevention and decisions about how to manage bad data.
 Can Work in "Push" or "Pull" modes.
 - "Pull Mode" (default): Adapter is in charge of obtain the input entities.
 - "Push Mode": Adapter only obtain previously loaded entities.
 Used special reserved [$]AdapterId: $pushEntity